Local build¶

 If needed, write a new conda-lock file.

-Poetry-tracked packages
+Poetry-tracked packages¶

 After installing all conda packages, we switch over to exclusively using poetry.
-The following command uses poetry to install all packages specified in pyproject.toml.

-Add packages
+Add packages¶

 To add dependencies using the poetry add command, you need to first activate the conda environment.

 Now you can run any poetry commands within the local conda environment.
-For example, we can add numpy as a dependency:

 After making any changes to pyproject.toml you need to write a new poetry.lock file.